Settlement Agreements & Compromise Agreements – How Much?

-“How much should I get in my settlement agreement” (also known as a compromise agreement) is probably the question which we get asked the most .
-If you’re reading this you’re probably thinking about leaving your job and negotiating a Settlement and compromise agreement package, either due to a redundancy situation or a dispute – unfortunate circumstances perhaps, but very common.
+“How much should I get in my settlement agreement?” (also known as a compromise agreement) is probably the question which we get asked the most.
+If you’re reading this you’re probably thinking about leaving your job and negotiating a settlement agreement package, either due to a redundancy situation or a dispute.
+These are unfortunate circumstances, but actually very common.

-In this article, we try to look at some of the factors which might indicate how much you should get.
+In this article, we try to look at some of the factors which might indicate how much you should get from your settlement agreement.
 We have broken these down into ‘internal’ & ‘external’ factors, as well as ‘dispute’ or ‘redundancy’.
-You can also try our online settlement agreement calculator to get an instant estimate.
+You can also try our online settlement agreement calculator.

 What are the factors affecting the size of a settlement agreement package?